 - 4.1.1 Examinations are held twice during the academic year for each component offered in that year.
-The Board of Examiners determines the manner of resit for practicals. - 4.1.2 If a component involves a practical, students may only sit the examination as referred to in paragraph 4.1.1 if they have passed the practical, unless the Board of Examiners decides otherwise. - 4.1.3 If the grade for a component comprises the results from several constituent examinations [deeltoetsen], it is possible to depart from the number of examinations and resits referred to in 4.1.1 on the condition that the student is at least given the opportunity to pass the component in a resit that is representative of this component.
-If this is applicable, this is stated in appendix 2. - 4.1.4 In accordance with Article 7.13, second paragraph under (h) of the Act, appendix 2 specifies the dates of the examinations. - 4.1.5 Certain conditions set by the Board of Examiners may apply to examination resits.
-When applicable, these conditions are specified in the Rules and Regulations of the Board of Examiners. - 4.1.6 Contrary to the provisions of Article 4.1.1 and at a student's request, the Board of Examiners may in exceptional circumstances allow an additional resit.
+The Board of Examiners determines the manner of resit for practicals. - 4.1.2 The Faculty Board is responsible for the practical organisation of the examinations and final examinations and ensures, if necessary by means of invigilation, that the examinations and examinations proceed properly.
+If remote invigilation is used, students will be informed of this at least ten working days in advance. - 4.1.3 When students have to complete a practical in order to be permitted to sit an examination as referred to in article 4.1.1, this is laid down in the Prospectus.
+In such cases, students may only sit the examination if they have passed the practical, unless the Board of Examiners decides otherwise. - 4.1.4 If the grade for a component comprises the results from several constituent examinations [deeltoetsen], it is possible to vary from the number of examinations and resits referred to in 4.1.1 on the condition that the student is at least given the opportunity to pass the component in a resit that is representative of this component.
+If this is applicable, this is stated in appendix 2. - 4.1.5 In accordance with Article 7.13, second paragraph under (h) of the Act, the Prospectus specifies the dates of the examinations, or contains hyperlinks to examination dates published online elsewhere.